-Full of surprise and funny moments, this show designed to stimulate all the senses and get children excited about what forces mean in the real world.
+Full of surprise and funny moments, this show is designed to stimulate all the senses and get children excited about what forces mean in the real world.

 Jack Alcock became the first person to fly non-stop across the Atlantic.
 Armed with his toy cat Lucky Jim, he used the science of forces to make his historic journey.